zvolin/celestia-protocol-hackathon/project-plan.md

 - [x] Emoji picker UI.
 - [x] Click-to-place emoji on grid.
 - [ ] Wallet integration for signing and sending PayForBlob transactions.
-- [x] Board state reconstruction logic (fetch and parse blobs from Celestia for the namespace, last 7 days).
+- [x] Board state reconstruction logic (fetch and parse blobs from Celestia for the namespace, last 1 day).
 - [ ] Real-time or periodic board refresh.

 ### 3. Celestia Integration